riverbed/Riverbed-Community-Toolkit/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### Step 4 - Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction

-In the Search, transaction will appear with the instance name "service106-java-otlp" Search transactions
+In the Search, the transactions will appear with the instance name "service106-java-otlp"

 #### License